AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/f1tenth-sim-racing-guide.md

 Although AutoDRIVE Ecosystem supports many vehicles across different scales and operational design domains (ODDs), the **ONLY** vehicle allowed for this competition is **F1TENTH**.
 Similarly, although AutoDRIVE Ecosystem supports multiple application programming interfaces (APIs), the **ONLY** API allowed for this competition is **ROS 2**.

 !!! info
-    Note that the organizers will execute the competition framework on a workstation incorporating Intel Core i9 14th Gen 14900K CPU, NVIDIA GeForce RTX 4090 GPU, and 64 GB RAM running Ubuntu 22.04 (or similar configuration).
+    Note that the organizers will execute the competition framework on a workstation incorporating Intel Core i9 14th Gen 14900K CPU, NVIDIA GeForce RTX 4090 GPU, and 64 GB RAM running (maybe don't write about OS) Ubuntu 22.04 (or similar configuration).
 However, this machine will be simultaneously running the simulator container, screen recorder and data logger in addition to the devkit container.
 Kindly develop your algorithms accordingly.

 [DONE] Teams are permitted to add/modify ROS 2 package(s) within the provided AutoDRIVE Devkit container for implementing their autonomous racing algorithm(s).
 However, any modifications to the existing container elements are strictly off the limits.